Hair Loss

 Common medications used for the treatment of hair loss include:

-• Topical minoxidil: Minoxidil is a topical solution that can treat many of the common types of hair loss, including male pattern baldness, alopecia areata, and telogen effluvium.
+• Topical minoxidil: Minoxidil is an over-the-counter topical solution that may be able to assist in the treatment of many of the common types of hair loss (alongside other prescription medications), including male pattern baldness, alopecia areata, and telogen effluvium.
 This medication is available without a prescription but is recommended to be used under the supervision of a dermatologist.
 It is important to note that while minoxidil has shown to increase regrowth, the medication is not widely understood in terms of how it works.

-• Oral finasteride: Finasteride is an oral medication used specifically to treat male pattern baldness.
+• Oral 5-alpha-reductase inhibitor: 5-alpha-reductase inhibitors are an oral medication used specifically to treat male pattern baldness.
 This medication is available only through prescription and is taken at the same time every day.
-While finasteride can have impressive effects, it is only effective for the duration it is taken — meaning it will be a lifelong treatment for those who choose this option.
+While 5-alpha-reductase inhibitors can have impressive effects, it is only effective for the duration it is taken — meaning it will be a lifelong treatment for those who choose this option.

 • Corticosteroids: Corticosteroids are anti-inflammatory medications that help treat auto-immune diseases.
 For people with alopecia areata or scarring alopecia, these medications can help to counteract the effects of such medical conditions.
 Steroid treatments are typically administered every 4-to-6 weeks and are prescription-only.